 The most common mistake of start-up businesses is having no response and escalation procedure.
 When running social media campaigns, make sure that you have community guidelines in place, along with how you will handle comments, inquiries, and complaints.

 People are more concerned about how your product will benefit them, rather than the other way around.

 Instead of focusing on just promoting your brand in a pitch, take an approach that tells people the specific benefits they can get.
 To do this, craft a narrative around your pitch instead of giving it as it is.
 This will make people more likely to listen to you.

 Looking at the numbers, 80% of what you post should not be related to your product or service.
 It should be related to developing trust and relationships and getting your brand known.
 20% of what you post can relate to your products or services – advertised sales or discounts, new product launches, free trials, etc.

-There are tools which allow you to analyze Facebook Pages and provide recommendations on how you can improve your page.
-They can provide you with insights and scores of your Facebook page against other pages and industry average so that you can gain knowledge on how you are performing in your niche.
+There are tools that allow you to analyze Facebook Pages and provide recommendations on how you can improve your page.
+They can provide you with insights and scores of your Facebook page against other pages and industry averages so that you can gain knowledge on how you are performing in your niche.

-These tools allow you to analyze several of your social media properties including Facebook, Twitter, Instagram, YouTube, Pinterest, and Google+ side by side your competitor.
+Such tools allow you to analyze several of your social media properties including Facebook, Twitter, Instagram, YouTube, Pinterest, and Google+ side by side with your competitor.